MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 - To create and manage rules that are related to purchases, select **Purchase protection**, and then select **Rules** in the left navigation pane.
 - To create and manage rules that are related to accounts, select **Account protection**, and then select **Rules** in the left navigation pane.
+- To create and manage rules related to a custom assessment, select **Custom Assessments**, select a custom assessment, and then navigate to the **Rules** tab.

 The **Rules** page for Account protection has tabs for two assessment types: